-- Year One to Year Two: For promotion, a student must obtain a passing grade in all required modules that comprise the Year One curriculum of the College of Medicine. - II.
-Year Two to Year Three: For promotion, a student must have obtained a passing grade in all required modules that comprise the Year Two curriculum of the medical school, and have taken and passed the USMLE Step 1.

-III.
-Year Three to Year Four: For promotion, a student must have obtained a passing grade in all required clerkships that comprise the Year Three curriculum and successfully passed the Comprehensive Objective Structured Clinical Exam (OSCE).
-The OSCE is a multi station skills exam in which the Standardized Patient (SP) allows the student to perform a five-to-seven minute focused clinical skills exam on them, under the observation of a clinical observer, who assesses and grades their performance.
+- I. Year One to Year Two: For promotion, a student must obtain a passing grade in all required modules that comprise the Year One curriculum of the College of Medicine. - II.
+Year Two to Year Three: For promotion, a student must have obtained a passing grade in all required modules that comprise the Year Two curriculum of the medical school, and have passed the USMLE Step 1. - III.
+Year Three to Year Four: The curriculum in Years Three and Four are considered a continuum.
+As such, there is not an official promotion to the M4 year.
+Students must meet all requirements of the Years 3 and 4 curriculum to be considered for graduation.
+Specifically, a student must have obtained a passing grade in all required clerkships that comprise the Year Three and Year Four curriculum and successfully passed the Comprehensive Objective Structured Clinical Exam (OSCE).
+The OSCE is a multi-station skills exam in which the Standardized Patient (SP) allows the student to perform a five-to-seven minute focused clinical skills exam on them, under the observation of a clinical observer, who assesses and grades their performance.
 This exam is administered at the end of the year.